 In the case of LLMs, one task has been tried that might be thought of as weakly satisfying; something that could be called creative is generating data from its human-produced database that could be used to train another computer on tasks with fewer ontologies that those represented by its enormous database.

-In a recent cover story in Nature, LLMs asked to generate data relevant to dogs after many iterations, and they ended up with multiple pictures of one breed, Golden Retrievers.
+In a recent cover story in Nature, LLMs were asked to generate data relevant to dogs.

-After several iterations, the LLM creates a list of jackrabbits when asked to develop data pertinent to medieval architecture.
+Another ludicrous example: after several iterations, it created a list of jackrabbits when asked to develop data pertinent to medieval architecture.
+Hmmm… that’s a head-scratcher!

 False Information Breeds False Narratives